2018 Festival Featured Guests

 “[A] lyrical meditation on life, love, and art in the Gilded Age. . . .
 Sargent’s Women abounds with dazzling characters in atmospheric settings. . . .
 As rich as [Sargent’s] portraits are, the textural evidence in which Ms. Lucey ensnares them is finer still.” – Jane Kamensky, Wall Street Journal

-Ben picked up a violin aged just 2 and has never looked back.
+Ben picked up a violin aged just two and has never looked back.
 He is fast assuring his position as one of the most versatile violinists of his generation.
 Born and educated in Cheltenham and Berklee College of Music, Boston, he now lives in Los Angeles after residencies in Boston, Paris and New York.

 He has performed as soloist to blockbusters including ‘Batman vs Superman’, ‘Dunkirk’ & ‘Pirates of the Caribbean.
 He has worked in the recording studios of Los Angeles with artists such as Neil Young, Barbra Streisand, Adele and Michael Bublé and appeared alongside Paul Simon, Herbie Hancock, Gloria Estefan, Danny Elfman, Celine Dion, Andrea Bocelli and Stevie Wonder.